 Bear with me as it is a culmination of many complicated emotions.

 Faith has always been an integral part of my life.
-I grew up in the church, and I got baptized at the ripe age of eight.
-In some ways, my faith was stronger as an eight-year-old than it is now.
+I grew up in the church, and I got baptized at the ripe age of ten.
+In some ways, my faith was stronger as a ten-year-old than it is now.

 I’m not sure when it happened, but at some point, seeds of doubt about God were planted in my mind.
 Those seeds of doubt have been growing for a while; they’ve metastasized into my heart, and I’m not sure how to uproot them.